admu187/admu187/README.md

 My name is Adam, 28 years old from Sweden.

 IT Security Specialist student with a primary focus on **defensive security** and **threat detection**, while also exploring **offensive security**.
-Currently in my second internship working with Wazuh SIEM, while completing my degree project on open-source SIEM solutions.
+Currently in my second internship.

 ---

-> 🎓 Currently completing my degree project on open-source SIEM solutions using Wazuh.
+> 🎓 Degree project: Optimizing detection capability in open-source SIEM solutions.

 ---